Featured Species: Bubinga (African Rosewood)

 How it holds up: Bubinga is rather hard, ranking 2,410 on the Janka scale.
 For comparison, White Oak comes in at 1,360 on the Janka scale and is considered a durable hardwood.
 Because of its hardness, it can be challenging to install, requiring special equipment and fastening and cutting techniques.
 The silica in the wood can damage blades or drill bits, and because of the natural oils in the wood itself, glue can have a hard time adhering.
 It also requires additional steps when sanding and extra care to minimize scratch patterns.

 While it is clear that installing Bubinga can be difficult, this wood would undoubtedly add to the wow factor of your home with its beautiful colorations, unique grain patterns, and breathtaking sheen.
 If you are interested in Bubinga for your home or business, we would be happy to discuss your options.
-Give us a call or fill out the contact form below to speak to a hardwood floor specialist today.
+Give us a call or fill out our free consultation form to speak to a hardwood floor specialist today.